mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 ### Coding club(houses) & Grass Roots community responses

+It of interest to make a ink between early influnce of the constructionist school founded by Papert and this thesis.
+In Mindstorms Papert makes a commentary of community organising of the learning environment in a commentary about Samba schools as "settings that are real, socially cohesive, and where experts and novices are all learning" [@papert_mindstorms:_1980].
+In the same book, Papert talks about LOGO environments and LOGO culture in extravagant and idealised terms but with little detail on how to replicate them.
+Bruckman and Zagal, also studying at MIT, take from this mention an opportunity to formally study the components of a Samba school
+[@zagal_samba_2005] and to compare it to a Computer clubhouse, an MIT initiative designed presumably as a step towards Papert's vision.

 Work in informal settings has been an important strand of constructionist research based at MIT [@resnick_computer_1996; @peppler_computer_2009].

 The work of Roque is also of note in the way that family members are brought directly into the making process.